HakaiInstitute/GlintMaskGenerator/README.md

 - The bulk of the actual processing logic takes place in the files found in the "core/" directory.
     - The functions in core are carefully documented with comments and function help strings.
     - The strings at the beginning of each function is ingested by the "python-fire" package to create help strings for the command line interface.
-Update these strings to update the CLI help output.
+Update these strings in `cli.py` to update the CLI help output.
 - The "test/" directory contains some files for testing those functions found in "core".
     - Tests can be run with pytest.
 First install pytest with `pip install pytest` and then run `pytest` from the terminal to run the test functions.
     - All functions beginning with the word "test_" are taken as test functions by pytest.
+- The code is written in an easily extensible object-oriented format.
+To support more kinds of Red Edge-based glint masking, all that is needed is to write a new child class of the AbstractBinMasker class located in `core/bin_maskers.py`
+    - To do this most easily, copy one of the other child classes like `core/bin_maskers.py#MicasenseRedEdgeMasker` and update the functions so the appropriate files are processed and the imagery is normalized by the appropriate bit depth.
+    - After implementing a new Masker child class, just add it and a new drop-down option to the `gui.py` and everything should continue to work since all the processing logic is contained in the Masker classes.

 ### Updating the executable files
 This is done automatically via some *Fancy-Pants GitHub Actions* logic.
 The workflow to trigger this action is as follows: